More about: Reina Sofia Museum in Madrid Tickets and Tours

 Buying tickets in advance and online is the best option.
 It is not unusual to find a queue of visitors several metres long in front of the stairs of the museum.
 Here are the best ways to visit the museum:

 You can save yourself the wait by booking your tickets online for the Reina Sofía: all you have to do is choose the day you want to visit the museum.
-Once you have booked your tickets for the Reina Sofía online, you will receive a receipt by email to exchange for your ticket at the museum on the day of your visit.
+Once you book your tickets for the Reina Sofía online, you will receive a receipt by email to exchange for your ticket at the museum on the day of your visit.

 Why I like this option: this is the cheapest option to visit the museum at your own pace.

 If you want to see the museum in an hour and a half without missing the main highlights of its collection, I recommend this guided tour that includes a skip-the-line ticket.
-The experience of visiting the museum with a guide will make you discover the works in a much more intimate and personal way and, of course, learn important lessons about contemporary art.
+The experience of visiting the museum with a guide will allow you to discover the works in a much more intimate and personal way and, of course, learn important lessons about contemporary art.

 Why I like this option: visiting a museum with a specialised guide to help you contextualise everything you see seems essential to me, and the Reina Sofía Museum, with the amount of art it houses, could not be less.